0xcart/artemis/README.md

 git submodule update --init --recursive
 ```

 This repository includes the SparkFun copy of the [AmbiqSuite SDK](https://github.com/sparkfun/AmbiqSuiteSDK) as a git submodule.
 In turn, this copy of the SDK includes the [SparkFun Board Support Package](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs) repository as a git submodule.
-By using the --init --recursive flags both submodules will be initialized and updated correctly.
+By using the `--init` and `--recursive` flags both submodules will be initialized and updated correctly.

 ### Open the project